-- You will have many unexcused absences from work
+- The number of unexcused absences you’ve had from work

-- You will have many unscheduled bathroom breaks during the course of a normal work day
+- The number of unscheduled bathroom breaks during the course of a normal work day

-- You will be unable to perform work tasks at a reasonable, required pace
+- Why you’re unable to perform work tasks at a reasonable, required pace

-- You may experience side effects from your medication
+- The types of side effects your medication causes

-- You may need to lie down during each work day—for at least 45 minutes
+- How often you need to lie down during each work day—for at least 45 minutes

 If these limitations are discussed as part of your disability case, it’s likely that the administrative law judge would determine that no job would be able to accommodate this level of absenteeism or disruption.